kalviumcommunity/S66_Jannat_Capstone_AspireAbroad/README.md

 ### Authentication:
 - **JWT** (JSON Web Tokens): For secure, token-based user authentication.
 It enables the creation of stateless, secure sessions for users.
-- **OAuth2**: For integrating third-party authentication systems like Google, Facebook, etc.

 ### Deployment:

-- **Heroku / Vercel**: Platforms for deploying the frontend and backend.
-These platforms are easy to use and support continuous integration and deployment.
+- Render / Netlify: Render for backend hosting and Netlify for fast frontend deployment with CI/CD support.

 ### Day-by-Day Plan:-
 - *Day1 :-* Set Up Project Repository